Monday, October 25, 2010

 I was also reminded how important every minute is with the people that matter to us.

-As I write this today, I am grateful that my oldest son is alive – 48 hours ago, this mightn’t have been the case.
+As I write this today, I am grateful that my son is alive – 48 hours ago, this mightn’t have been the case.

 And as I sit here and wait for healthcare professionals to plan through next steps, I am grateful that his long term prognosis appears to be good.